PacktPublishing/Cloud-Computing-Demystified-for-Aspiring-Professionals/Allfiles/Chapter5/paasAWSexample/README.md

 ### Initial Configuration

 1. AWS account is required.
-2. Install CDK.

 ## Developing

-2. Learn how to use the CDK

 This example does not include step-by-step instructions.
 Readers are recommended to return and attempt recreating these examples after they have read the entire cloud computing essentials for beginners book.

-### Building

-If your project needs some additional steps for the developer to build the project after some code changes, state them here:

-Provide unique parameter values

 ### Deploying / Publishing